Conaras/AQ-Gateway/README.md

 <li>The program serial.py is used to read the serial output from the Xbee coordinator and write the values to a csv file called measurements.csv</li>
 <li>The program serialapp.py can be used to append more measurements to an already existing file.</li>
 <li>serialplot.py is used to visualize the measurements</li>
+<li>serialplotrt.py is used to visualize the measurements in real time</li>